orcada-io/guides/website/docs/stake-pool/pxe-boot.md

 ### Configure a Static IP

-The Raspberry Pi uses `dhcpcd` to configure TCP/IP across all of its network interfaces.
+The Raspberry Pi OS uses <a href="https://www.raspberrypi.com/documentation/computers/configuration.html" target="_blank">dhcpcd</a> to configure TCP/IP across all of its network interfaces.
 We want to assign a static IP to our RPi.

 Edit the `/etc/dhcpcd.conf`file: